benwhalley/mindframe/ROADMAP.md

 2. How to give treatment developers good and easy to use control over what gets included in a template: Both through the syntax in templates, and techniques like HyDE which might improve the quality of matching.
 Is caching also a part of this.

+## User and data management
+- magic links to start a new cycle/session - make sure they are safe

 ## Performance metrics